crookedneighbor/scryfall-client/README.md

 var scryfall = require("scryfall-client");
 ```

 When using on a node server, you must also set the User Agent (a [requirement from the Scryfall API](https://scryfall.com/docs/api)).
-When used in the browser, no other configuration is required, the browser's user agent will be used insteade of your custom one.
+When used in the browser, no other configuration is required, the browser's user agent will be used instead of your custom one.

 ```js
 scryfall.setUserAgent("MyPackage/1.2.3");